 So, how does the patent application describe the reason for this type of expanded information display within search results?

-They seem to focus upon the fact that there is a limit to how much information that can be seen on a search result page for ads, for website results, for emails, and for other types of results.
+They seem to focus upon the fact that there is a limit to how much information can be seen on a search result page for ads, for website results, for emails, and other types of results.

 There’s a balance to how much is shown in a summary list, with a desire to limit the amount of space for each item’s information and the value of the item’s summary.
 Larger summaries can be more useful but require more display space and, this can mean that fewer items are shown.
 Recent ad evaluations have shown users to perceive ads as being higher quality with longer creatives, But longer creatives increase the size of the ads, thus, possibly reducing the total number of ads that can be displayed, or cluttering the results page.

-Mechanics of How it Works
+Mechanics of How the Plus Box Patent Works

 The patent filing goes into a lot of detail on how the expansion and collapse of results might work, but they don’t describe what might trigger one result to be chosen to display expanded results over another.

-The patent application provides a definion of what a “document” is for purposes of this document, and the list is pretty broad.
+The plus box patent application provides a definion of what a “document” is for purposes of this document, and the list is pretty broad.
 It’s difficult to tell if it is an indication of where we might see the possibility of expanded search results triggered by a plus sign or mouseover in the future.
 A document may include: